The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 Would you hire a moderator, hand them a one-sentence brief, and say “just wing it”?

-No. Because that’s a disaster waiting to happen.
+No. Because that’s a disaster.

-Here’s what a good brief includes:
+What a good brief includes:

 • Background context.
 Give the AI the same pre-read you’d give a human moderator.
 What does it need to know about your brand, product, or industry to ask smart follow-ups?